tuandaodev/copilot-proxy/README.md

 ## Advanced usage
 - Dummy token `_` to make copilot-proxy use the default token.
     - In most cases, the default token just works without 'Authorization' header.
 But if your LLM client requires a non-empty API key, you can use the special dummy token `_` to make copilot-proxy use the default token.
+- Tips for using docker:
+  - Mount the storage folder from host to persist the tokens and use .env file to set environment variables
+    ```bash
+    docker run -p 3000:3000 -v /path/to/storage:/app/.storage -v /path/to/.env:/app/.env ghcr.io/hankchiutw/copilot-proxy:latest
+    ```

 ## Use cases
 - Use with [LLM](https://llm.datasette.io/en/stable/other-models.html#openai-compatible-models) CLI locally.